 I enjoy working at the Theatre Royal, Bath, where I've directed Peter Nichols’ Born in the Gardens (with Stephanie Cole); David Storey’s Home; Coward’s This Happy Breed (with Dean Lennox Kelly); Moon Tiger (with Jane Asher); Present Laughter (with Samuel West and Phyllis Logan) and The Real Thing (with Laurence Fox) and A Song at Twilight (with Simon Callow and Jane Asher).

-I've directed fifteen operas including Hanns Eisler and Bertolt Brecht’s The Decision (Almeida Music Festival & Radio 3); The Marriage of Figaro; Lucia di Lammermoor; Cosi Fan Tutte (Opera 80); Gianni Schicchi for ENO and Il Barbiere di Siviglia at the Royal Opera House, Covent Garden.
+I've directed almost twenty operas including Hanns Eisler and Bertolt Brecht’s The Decision (Almeida Music Festival & Radio 3); The Marriage of Figaro; Lucia di Lammermoor; Cosi Fan Tutte (Opera 80); Gianni Schicchi for ENO and Il Barbiere di Siviglia at the Royal Opera House, Covent Garden.